 In 2016, no incidents of IMP non-compliance were identified through our internal procedures.
 There were, however, four external allegations made about our marketing practices in relation to local tobacco control and advertising laws.
 We conducted detailed investigations and found no evidence of any wrongdoing.
 Where any instances of non-compliance are identified, immediate action plans are put in place to address them.

 We welcome information from anybody who believes that any of our companies are not living up to the Principles.
 You are welcome to send any concerns through Contact us.

-We’ve worked with authorities, explaining why a minimum age law of 18 is so important, and also with retailers, to raise awareness of underage smoking and why simple things like asking for proof of age can make such a difference in helping to uphold minimum age laws.
+We also work with retailers, to raise awareness of underage smoking and why simple things like asking for proof of age can make such a difference in helping to uphold minimum age laws.

 With all our Vapour Products (e-cigarettes), we have voluntarily adopted appropriate warnings on all our packaging and a robust approach to manufacturing quality and product assessment, including for all ingredients and flavours.

 Our Vapour Products Marketing Principles provide a responsible and consistent approach to all of our marketing activities for this important category